DOAJ/doaj/portality/migrate/20180106_1463_ongoing_updates/README.md

 * Remove any "current_journal" field on applications which are in status "accepted" or "rejected"
 * Calls prep() on every suggestion, so that index.application_type is set correctly for faceting
+* Exchanges any application statuses of "reapplication" to "update_request"

 ## Execution